SIDE EFFECTS OF OPZELURA

 - OPZELURA was studied in children as young as 12 years old.
 It is not known if OPZELURA is safe or effective in children under 12 years of age.

-- OPZELURA may cause serious side effects including serious infections, cancer and immune system problems, blood clots, low blood cell counts, and increases in cholesterol.
+- Do not start OPZELURA if you have any infections as it may lower your ability to fight them.
+OPZELURA may cause serious side effects including serious infections, cancer and immune system problems, blood clots, low blood cell counts, and increases in cholesterol.

 - In people 50 years of age and older who have at least 1 heart disease risk factor, an increased risk of death has happened after taking JAK inhibitors by mouth.

 - After taking JAK inhibitors by mouth, people 50 years of age and older had an increased risk of major cardiovascular events—especially among those who were current or past smokers.